 When it comes to picking out the best computer speakers for your setup in 2022 you don't want to leave anything to chance: from movies to games to music, the quality of the sound coming out of your PC or Mac is vital to the overall experience.

 With our comprehensive best computer speakers guide to hand though, you don't need to worry about buying anything less than the top speaker sets on the market.
 We've done the hard work in terms of the research so that you can select the speakers that work best for your platform and your requirements.

 Whether you want an affordable pair of stereo speakers to upgrade the audio coming from your computer, or you're ready to invest in a high-fidelity surround sound system to rival the local cinema, we've got some good picks for you.

 As always when purchasing any kind of technology, ranging from the best SSDs to the best office chairs and onto the best 4K monitors, it pays to spend some time beforehand figuring out exactly how you're going to use it, and the other devices you need it to be compatible with.
 That should help you decide which option is best for you out of all the choices currently available, and computer speakers are no different.

-The best computer speakers you can buy today
+The best computer speakers you can buy today in 2022

 A premium pair of speakers for a premium audio experience, the Audioengine A2+ system is available in both wired and wireless (Bluetooth) versions, and comes with an integrated DAC (Digital-to-Analog Converter).
 You can pick this up in three colours as well: black, white or (a very striking) red.